• GCSE/IGCSE Maths: AQA, CIE, Edexcel and OCR.

 It was only upon transferring to Dr Challoner's Grammar School for my sixth-form studies that my love for Mathematics, and more generally problem solving, became apparent.
 Having prepared for the STEP and MAT independently, I am acutely aware and appreciative of areas that students new to the examinations may find difficult or daunting, and more importantly I have retained a recognition of the recurring tricks, as well as some personal exam-related strategies which students have historically found beneficial to their approach.
-After successfully tackling the challenging STEP examinations, which ultimately granted me admission to St John's College, University of Cambridge, where I studied Mathematics.
-Towards the end of my degree, I specialised in Quantum Physics, Methods, Analytic Number Theory and Quantum Information & Computing.
+After successfully tackling the challenging STEP examinations, I was granted admission to St John's College, University of Cambridge, where I studied Mathematics.
+Towards the end of my degree, I took courses in Mathematical Methods, Number Theory, Theoretical Physics and Quantum Information & Computing.